heavymetalavo/craft-aialttext/README.md

 ## Plugin Settings

 After installation, configure the plugin at **Settings → AI Alt Text**:

-### OpenAI API Settings

 - **API Key** - Your OpenAI API key.
 You can get one from [OpenAI's API Platform](https://platform.openai.com/api-keys).

 - **Model** - The OpenAI model to use for generating alt text.
-Recommended models that support vision:
+Some models that support vision:
-  - `gpt-4o-mini` - Good balance of quality and cost
+  - Default: `gpt-4o-mini` - Fast, affordable small model for focused tasks
-  - `gpt-4o` - Most advanced model with best results (recommended)
+  - `gpt-4o` - Fast, intelligent, flexible GPT model
-  - There are probably others, OpenAI suggest to look [on the models page](https://platform.openai.com/docs/models) (which doesn't actually list any)
+  - `o1` - High-intelligence reasoning model
+  - One could find out which models are capable of vision [on the models page](https://platform.openai.com/docs/models), clicking into a model's detail page e.g. [GPT-4o mini](https://platform.openai.com/docs/models/gpt-4o-mini) and look for "**Input**: Text, image" in the features columns at the top.

 - **Prompt** - The text prompt sent to the AI to generate alt text.
 Default:
   ```
   Generate a brief (roughly 150 characters maximum) alt text description focusing on the main subject and overall composition.
 Do not add a prefix of any kind (e.g. alt text: AI content) so the value is suitable for the alt text attribute value of the image.
   ```

-### Image Settings

 - **Image Detail Level** - How detailed the image analysis should be:
   - `low` - Less detailed, faster and cheaper (default to protect against unexpected costs)
   - `high` - More detailed, slower and more expensive (higher resolution analysis)